owntheweb/static-nextjs-blog/posts/2010/brain-dump-from-drupalcamp-colorado-2010.md

 Your Local Drupal Users Group (search [https://groups.drupal.org](https://groups.drupal.org/) and [https://www.meetup.com](https://www.meetup.com))

-Quote of wisdom: "Drupal is free like kittens are free" --posted on Twitter by [Miles France](https://twitter.com/protitude)
+Quote of wisdom: "Drupal is free like kittens are free" --posted on Twitter by [Miles France] *-link archived-*

 Words that scared me: "PCI compliance" (It's good to be scared about that though)